Your AI dev team.

 Maestro is designed to be autonomous.
 Once your specification is accepted, you don't sit there approving commands.
 You come back to working code.

 Open the web UI and start a PM interview.
-Maestro's Product Manager agent asks structured questions tailored to your experience level — you answer in plain English.
+Maestro's Product Manager agent asks structured questions tailored to your experience level, which you answer in plain English.
 When it has enough to work with, it shows you a preview of the full specification before anything gets built.
 You can also skip the interview entirely and upload your own spec file.

 The Architect agent reviews the spec, creates a technical plan, and breaks it into development stories.
 A parallel crew of Coder agents picks up the work — writing code, running tests, and opening pull requests.
 The Architect reviews every PR before it merges.
 Nobody reviews their own work.